homebridge/HAP-NodeJS/CONTRIBUTING.md

   developing, please [rebase or squash them][link-git-rewrite] before submitting.

-## Migrating to v0.5.0

-Users with pre-existing accessories will find themselves unable to run HAP -NodeJS upon upgrading.
-This is due to the fact that the project was re-written in [Typescript][link-typescript].

-By default, the Typescript compiler is not set up to allow importing Javascript files.
-This can easily be changed by setting the [`allowJs`][link-tsconfig-options] option to `true` in your `tsconfig.json`.

 ## Running tests

 In order to contribute, you'll need to checkout the source from GitHub and